-In circumstances where people are particularly isolated and discriminated seeking support against. from association with others who are similarly situated may be the only option they have against self-defense threats organization for a change in condition.
+In circumstances where people are particularly isolated and discriminated against, seeking support from association with others who are similarly situated may be the only option they have for self-defense against threats or organization for a change in condition.
 But such situations are few and far between.
 White abolitionists such as the libertarian Garrison were an important part of the fight against slavery and the underground railroad in the united states early on, and the anti-apartheid movement long included white anti-racists.
-Most men are not rapists nor "potential rapists" as some would have it and men have long participated in the sexism. against especially struggle anarchists like Harman and Heywood.
+Most men are not rapists nor "potential rapists" as some would have it and men have long participated in the struggle against sexism, especially anarchists like Harman and Heywood.
 Despite this, identity tribalism has become the default position for many, regardless of the level of support or opposition to discrimination there is among people who are not members of the groups in question.
 No matter how strongly many white people oppose racism or men reject sexism, there remain some who believe black people or women should organize themselves in exclusive clubs.
-For such separatists, some people (never themselves, of course) cannot transcend the circumstances into which they were born and are always considered to harbor some obvious or latent racist or sexist attitudes and cannot be trusted
+For such separatists, some people (never themselves, of course) cannot transcend the circumstances into which they were born and are always considered to harbor some obvious or latent racist or sexist attitudes and cannot be trusted.